-File operations are accomplished by pressing the appropriate button at the bottom of the Removable Media Viewer.
-The configuration of the removable media object that invokes the Removable Media Viewer defines what buttons are enabled and available to the user.
+File operations are accomplished by pressing the appropriate button at the bottom of the removable media viewer.
+The configuration of the removable media object that invokes the removable media viewer defines what buttons are enabled and available to the user.
 A button is grayed and does not respond to touch if configured as disabled.

-The \triangleleft (Enter) button (if enabled) performs certain operations based on the selected file's type:
+The \downarrow (Enter) button (if enabled) performs certain operations based on the selected file's type:

-- change display to parent directoryCDIR> - change display to child directorybmp, jpeg - display bitmap (if compatible format)

-pgm - load application (if compatible model and version)
+change display to parent directory <dir></dir> change display to child directory bmp, jpeg display bitmap (if compatible format) pgm load application (if compatible model and version)